 On Friday, 12 May 2017, it was reported that over 250,000 computers were infected with WannaCry Ransomware attacks in over 150 countries.
-The private media houses in Ghana had earlier experienced a major cyber attack on their websites which rendered the sites inaccessible to readers.
-The media websites that were attacked included ghanaweb.com, peacefmonline.com, myjoyononline.com and adomonline.com.
+The private media houses in Ghana had earlier experienced a major cyber-attack on their websites, which rendered the sites inaccessible to readers.
+The media websites attacked included ghanaweb.com, peacefmonline.com, myjoyononline.com, and adomonline.com.

 http://www.mfa.gov.gh/ – http://zone-h.org/mirror/id/23569429

 These cyber-attacks have also been launched in organizations by cyber criminals globally.
 A search I conducted indicates that several organizations across the globe operate their web applications without proper security measures.
 Globally, organizations that have not been hit severely by the impact of cyber-attacks do not see the urgency to implement security technologies and proper cybersecurity policies.

 There are few institutions like banks, universities, and health facilities with resilient web-based applications, making web penetration attacks extremely difficult for cybercriminals.
 These are a few websites I visited and found out that their sites have been secured: Barclays Bank: https://www.home.barclays/; Kwame Nkrumah University of Science and Technology: https://www.knust.edu.gh/; https://www.dataprotection.org.gh/.